Mathemodica/ModelicaPowerSystemBook/README.md

 - Edition 1.0.3 [here via Gumroad](https://gum.co/mathemodica-powsys) (you are contributing to the enhancement and maintenance of this e-book & encouraging similar future initiatives)
 - Edition 1.0.3 for free [here via Gumroad](https://gum.co/mathemodica-powsys-free) (feedback is appreciated).

-To be delivered by Email.
+To be automatically delivered by Email.

 **Privacy notice** Private data including email addresses and amount of payment shall not be disclosed.